What is the difference in Galette Chambon Hope Center and Thoman Hope Center?

 How much does it cost for each team member?

 The cost per team member to But God Ministries is $100 per night.
 This does not include airfare which is paid directly to the airline by each team.
 The $100 per night covers the cost of ground transportation, lodging at The Hope Center, electricity for the week, two meals per day (lunch and dinner), translators, accident insurance (including emergency medical evacuation insurance) and other expenses.
 Breakfast is not provided and team members are encouraged to bring breakfast bars, Pop-Tarts, or something similar.
-In addition, team members may want to bring money to purchase soft drinks from a lady who sets up a small store outside the gate of our facility ($1 per soft drink).
+In addition, team members may want to bring money to purchase soft drinks from local Haitias who sell soft drinks ($1 per soft drink).

 What kind of work is done on the mission trips?

-Depending on the team, there could be construction work, medical work, dental work, agriculture work, work with the children in the orphanage, evangelism, Vacation Bible School activities for children, sports activities such as soccer and basketball, and other work.
+Depending on the team, there could be construction work, medical work, dental work, agriculture work, work with the children in the orphanage, evangelism, Bible studies, Vacation Bible School activities for children, sports activities such as soccer and basketball, and other work.
 There is a place for everyone regardless of his/her skills.

 Who can go on a team?

 We ask that you be a professing Christian actively involved in a local, Christian church.
 We reserve the right to decline an application for team membership or deny participation of a team member on the mission field for any reason, including, but not limited to, theological differences or personal behavior deemed incompatible with our ministry.

 What documents will I need to travel on the team?